Dark Energy Spectroscopic Instrument: Early data release

 On 13 June 2023 the DESI Early Data Release (EDR) was announced.
 The EDR contains spectra of nearly two million galaxies, quasars and stars.
 One early result of the EDR was announced in February 2023 and described a mass migration of stars into the Andromeda Galaxy.
 The EDR also revealed very distant quasars and very metal-poor stars.
+In 2025, a team led by Ragadeepika Pucha of the University of Arizona and the University of Utah reported in The Astrophysical Journal the discovery of the largest number of dwarf galaxies including 2,800 black holes (300 intermediate-mass black holes and 2,500 active black holes) from the EDR.